Charles Pitcher Frank L. Melega Peter West Andrew Knez Jr. Ray W. Forquer

 DESCRIPTION OF CURRENT WORK

-The following paintings are all silkscreen & acrylic on canvas or rag paper.
+The following paintings are all silk screen & acrylic on canvas or rag paper.
 I describe my technique as mixed-media utilizing hand applied brushwork, airbrush and splashed color.
 Once the color has been distributed throughout the painting surface a silk-screened image is applied creating form and definition.
 Narratively my work utilizes appropriated images from historical artifacts presented in a visually exciting manner using the images metaphorically to evoke a personal response and interpretation by the viewer.

-Chief Ouray Silk-Screen & Acrylic on Canvas, image size 31 x 49 in, frame size 37 x 55 in
+Chief Ouray Silk screen & acrylic on canvas, image size 31 x 49 in, frame size 37 x 55 in

 Chied Ouray was composed to fit the mid-century frame circa 1957.

-Ouray of Eastlake Silk-Screen & Acrylic on canvas, image size 35 x 20 in, frame size 47 x 32 in
+Ouray of Eastlake Silk screen & acrylic on canvas, image size 35 x 20 in, frame size 47 x 32 in

 This horizontal version of Chief Ouray was composed to fit this turn of the century frame.